 The Savings Plan allows employees to defer a percentage of their compensation on a pre- or post-tax basis (or both) subject to IRS limits.
-All employees, excluding interns, are automatically enrolled in the Savings Plan on the first day of the month following their date of hire at a rate of 3% of the employee's compensation.
-All employees, including interns, are eligible to participate in the Savings Plan, and may cease or resume participation at any time.
+All employees are eligible to participate in the Savings Plan.
+All employees, except interns, are automatically enrolled in the Savings Plan on the first day of the month following their date of hire at a rate of 3% of the employee's compensation, and may cease or resume participation at any time.